gopi487krishna/proposal-gsoc-2021/README.md

 This involves the following activities

 - Deciding the feature set for both reader and writer with the mentor
-- Studying the XML specification ( A good source is annotated-xml.com) and noting down and discussing the important points with the mentor
+- Studying the XML specification ( A good source is [annotated-xml.com](https://www.xml.com/axml/axml.html)) and noting down and discussing the important points with the mentor
 - Researching and designing the external/front-facing API based on existing libraries of different ecosystems

 At the end of 2 weeks, the first major milestone (M1) should be achieved.
-This means the API for both reader and writer will be frozen and we will try our best to not make any major changes to the design in later stages.
+This means the API design for both reader and writer will be frozen and we will try our best to not make any major changes to the design in later stages.

 This does not mean we are stuck with the design.
 As the coding starts there will be a lot of details that will unfold themselves.
 We will make sure to adapt them to the design after an internal review.
 Achieving the first milestone is simply a way to generate a basic scaffolding for the developer to keep track of what is going on.